 These rules have some clarifications based on how we will be running our regional competition.
 The changes/clarifications from the National Science Bowl rules are in bold.
 The most significant changes are in the round robin weighting system we use.

 - Each competing team consists of 4 or 5 student members.
 (Only 4 will be playing at anytime.)
-To be eligible to compete, a high school student must be enrolled for the current school year in grades 9, 10, 11, or 12 at the team’s school, and be born on or after May 5, 2000.
-To be eligible to compete, a middle school student must be enrolled for the current school year in grades 6, 7, or 8 at the team’s school, and be born on or after September 1, 2004 and on or before April 30, 2010.
-A student is limited to at most 3 years of middle school competition and at most 4 years of high school competition.
+To be eligible to compete, a high school student must be enrolled for the current school year in grades 9, 10, 11, or 12 at the team’s school, and be at least 14 years of age on or before March 4, 2023.
+A student is limited to at most 4 years of high school competition.
 A student may not compete in both the middle school and high school events in the same year.

 - The National Science Bowl® is a school-based competition.
 Teams of home-schooled students will be considered to belong to a school as long as each student can provide one of the following items:

 - Dated copy of a letter of intent to homeschool from the parent to the state or county in which the student resides

 - Copy of the current membership ID to a homeschool association